Seven Epic Spots For Stargazing In New Zealand

 7 Surprisingly Instagrammable Spots in Greater Auckland

 In a land of stunningly photogenic beauty, what does New Zealand's biggest city have to offer?
-It turns out, plenty of 'grammable spots to go around.
+It turns out, Auckland has plenty of 'grammable spots to go around.